TBBBA is pleased to announce the recipient of the 2023 Judge Alexander L. Paskay Scholarship is Taylor Petrie.

 A wealth of CLE videos from our monthly CLE luncheons and other programs are available on-demand to our members.

 The Tampa Bay Bankruptcy Bar Association is a voluntary bar organization with members representing debtors, creditors and trustees in bankruptcy.
 All attorneys who practice in the Middle District of Florida are invited to join.
 Membership is also open to our panel trustees, members of the bar at large, and law students.

 The Association sponsors monthly luncheons with speakers and frequent seminars which qualify for Florida Bar continuing legal education credit.
 In addition, there are monthly informal consumer attorney meetings to discuss practice pointers, often with the participation of one or more of the local bankruptcy judges.

 A goal of the Association is to provide its members with information necessary to the bankruptcy practice in the Tampa Division.
 In addition to the Cramdown, a quarterly publication, periodic e-mail messages keep the membership informed of current bankruptcy issues.

 Members are actively involved in a range of projects.
-One project is designed to assist debtors that cannot afford attorney representation is the Pro Se Assistance Clinic, which provides an opportunity for free information and guidance on a limited basis at set times at the courthouse.
+One project designed to assist debtors that cannot afford attorney representation is the Pro Se Assistance Clinic, which provides an opportunity for free information and guidance on a limited basis at set times at the courthouse.
 Another is working with the judiciary and the clerk’s office to promote communication and meet the needs of all parties in the bankruptcy system.

 Working together, through pro bono, educational, and social activities, Association members have developed a camaraderie among bankruptcy practitioners in this division that is noteworthy.
-Please join us in this endeavor and let us have your thoughts and ideas on how the Association can better serve its members, the Bankruptcy Court, and the community.
+Please join us in this endeavor and we welcome your thoughts and ideas on how the Association can better serve its members, the Bankruptcy Court, and the community.